rebhu-open-source-foundation/gecko-b2g/b2g/chrome/content/embedding/web-embedder.md

   - `selectionStart`: unsigned long.
 The element's selectionStart attribute.
   - `selectionEnd`: unsigned long.
 The element's selectionEnd attribute.
   - `maxLength`: the element's maxlength attribute
+  - `imeGroup`: the `imegroup` attribute of the element to be focused.
+  - `lastImeGroup`: the `imegroup` attribute of the last focused element.
   - `activeEditable`: current active EditableSupport.

 ### EditableSupport